rbong/vim-flog/EXAMPLES.md

 ## Extension Example: Automating Diffing Two Commits

+Instead of trying to provide settings for everything, Flog provides utility functions for customization.
 This example shows how the `dd` binding is implemented.

 Put this code inside of your `.vimrc`: